 These words then appear to float in space so that the speaker can look into the camera and read them.
 A teleprompter operator feathers the speed of the script to match the pace of the speaker.
 If the speaker slows or stops, then the operator will follow.
 Some modern, lower grade systems can operate without an operator by using a preset speed on loop, but it can be unnerving to the speaker to follow a machine.
-For example, the number “$23,577” takes up a small amount of space on the screen, and would go by quickly on a preset speed, but to speak out loud “twenty-three thousand five hundred and seventy seven dollars” takes a lot longer.
+For example, the number “$23,577.46” takes up a small amount of space on the screen, and would go by quickly on a preset speed, but to speak out loud “twenty-three thousand five hundred and seventy seven dollars and forty-six cents” takes a LOT longer.
 Any sync would be destroyed and your speaker would be frustrated.

 The prompter operator also interacts with the camera crew and sets up the teleprompter equipment so everything is connected to the tripod and balanced correctly.
 Plus, an operator edits the script and often wordsmiths the lines.
 Phrases that look good on paper don’t always sound great when spoken aloud.